-The Creativity, Action, and Service (CAS) requirement is a fundamental part of the Intenational Baccalaureate programme, centering on the importance of life outside the world of scholarship and providing a refreshing counterbalance to academic studies.
+The Creativity, Activity, and Service (CAS) requirement is a fundamental part of the International Baccalaureate programme, centering on the importance of life outside the world of scholarship and providing a refreshing counterbalance to academic studies.

 Think Globally, Act Locally